-In addition to the Company's existing cash, cash equivalents and marketable securities, the Company is eligible to earn a significant amount of milestone payments and is entitled to additional cost reimbursements under its collaboration agreement with Celgene.
-At December 31, 2015, the Company believes its cash, cash equivalents and marketable securities, totaling \$375.9 million, are sufficient to fund operations for a period of at least 12 months from the balance sheet date.
+In addition to the Company's existing cash, cash equivalents and marketable securities, the Company is eligible to earn a significant amount of milestone payments and is entitled to additional cost reimbursements under its collaboration agreements with Celgene Corporation and related subsidiaries ("Celgene").
+At December 31, 2016, the Company believes its cash, cash equivalents and marketable securities, totaling \$573.6 million, are sufficient to fund operations for a period of at least one year from the issuance date of the financial statements.